DTUWindEducation/final-project-nooneknows/README.md

 For this project, everybody tried to understand and begin to approach the code alone.
 This to have a deep understanding of the problem and a structured idea on how to solve it.
 Every Tuesday morning and Thursday after class we have implemented the code for the files contained in our package wt, by following the project structure and guidelines.After ensuring that the package was working correctly, we have created main.py to be able to see the results and plots.
-Then, three tests for each file contained in the wt package have been created and tested, to be sure they were correct.
+Then, three tests for each file contained in the wt package have been created and verified, to be sure they were correct.
 Lastly, Pylint guidelines have been applied to the codes and this README file has been created.
-This group workflow can be clearly seen in the pull request history, which has been frequently updated by different team member in agreement with the others.
+This group workflow can be clearly seen in the pull request history, which has been frequently updated by a different team member in agreement with the others.